commonhaus/commonhaus.github.io/site/index.md

       <img src="/images/home_homeburst.svg" aria-hidden="true" alt="a house">
       <div class="text-content">
         <h3>Stable, long-term home</h3>
-        <p>CF acknowledges the evolving nature of projects.
+        <p>We acknowledge the evolving nature of projects.
 By providing a neutral home, we offer an anchor supporting growth over time.
-We're committed to ensuring smooth transitions and fostering long-term resilience with thoughtful succession planning.</p>
+We're committed to ensuring smooth transitions and fostering long-term project health with thoughtful succession planning.</p>
       </div>
     </div>
     <div class="card">
       <img src="/images/home_minimal.svg" aria-hidden="true" alt="a compressed block representing minimal/reduced overhead">
       <div class="text-content">
         <h3>Minimum viable governance</h3>
-        <p>Adhering to a "community-first" model, CF offers foundational support that respects project autonomy, ensuring governance is effective without being restrictive.</p>
+        <p>Adhering to a "community-first" model, we offer support that respects project autonomy, ensuring governance is effective without being restrictive.</p>
       </div>
     </div>
     <div class="card">
       <img src="/images/home_access.svg" aria-hidden="true" alt="A piggy bank with a sprouting plant">
       <div class="text-content">
         <h3>Streamlined access to funding</h3>
-        <p>As a fiscal host with connections to platforms like GitHub Sponsors and OpenCollective, CF simplifies the process of securing funding, providing your project with the resources it needs for sustainability and growth.</p>
+        <p>As a fiscal host with connections to platforms like GitHub Sponsors and OpenCollective, we simplify the process of securing funding, providing your project with the resources it needs for sustainability and growth.</p>
       </div>
     </div>
   </div>